OpenMDAO/OpenMDAO-Framework/docs/quick-ref/sphinx.rst

 .. seealso:: :ref:`Using-Inline-Literal-Text`

-**- Code:**
+**- Literal code block:**

 To introduce a literal code block, use a double colon and skip a line before the text.
-You must indent the text two or more spaces.
+Also, you must indent at least two spaces.
 For example, typing this:

 ::